 Swedish massage uses various styles of long, flowing strokes across large parts of the body.
-Swedish massage incorporates techniques like effleurage which is sliding or gliding, petrissage or kneading, tapotement or rhythmic tapping movements, friction or cross muscle fiber flows and vibration or shaking methods.
+Swedish massage incorporates techniques like effleurage (light touch sliding or gliding), petrissage (kneading), tapotement (rhythmic tapping movements), friction or cross muscle fibre flows and vibration or shaking methods.
 It helps to relax tense muscles and pain especially in those who are also mentally stressed.
 It helps circulation by improving arterial supply, venous and lymph drainage.
-The therapist uses several types of vegetable oils and if needed blended with essential oils for added therapeutic benefits.
+The therapist uses several types of vegetable oils and, if needed, blended essential oils for added therapeutic benefits.

 Deep Tissue Massage

 Deep tissue massage aims to help rehabilitate deep and superficial

 muscles as well as other associated connectives tissues like fascia,

 ligaments and tendons.
 It relieves muscle tension and helps to